antislice/gender-decoder.js/README.md

 ## Why?
 Why port this?
 While working on [CodeForAmerica/posting-pro](https://github.com/codeforamerica/posting-pro), we wanted to have a more nuanced gender bias analysis than looking at pronouns.

 Why do this analysis?
 A masculine sounding job posting will deter women from applying, while a feminine sounding job posting doesn't deter anyone.
+Obviously, neutral will be fine for everyone.